althypothesis/zn-msp430-slave/README.md

 MSP430 slave for ZedNet

 # Notes, Problems, To-dos, and Other Ramblings
-* Checksum verification doesn't seem to be working right now, haven't sorted out why yet
+* Need to add function to read inputs
+* Checksums working now